Trump publicly asks China to investigate Biden, even amid impeachment inquiry

 Trump’s appeal to China was particularly striking given that Washington and Beijing are locked in a bitter trade war which has damaged global economic growth.
 They are due to hold another round of talks in the United States next week.

+Administration officials did not know that Trump was going to mention China but said he had talked about it previously and they were not surprised by it, two sources familiar with the situation said.

-The remarks stiffened the resolve of Democrats in the House of Representatives to push ahead with a probe into whether Trump should be impeached following the release last week of an anonymous whistleblower’s report, which said that in July Trump asked Ukraine to investigate the Bidens.
+The China remarks stiffened the resolve of Democrats in the House of Representatives to push ahead with a probe into whether Trump should be impeached following revelations by an anonymous whistleblower who said that in Trump asked Ukraine in July to investigate the Bidens.

-Hunter Biden was on the board of a Ukrainian gas company.
-It was not immediately clear what business Hunter Biden has conducted in China, if any.
+Hunter Biden was on the board of a Ukrainian gas company and formed a private equity fund in China.

-Biden’s deputy campaign manager Kate Bedingfield said in a statement that Trump’s comments showed he was “desperately clutching for conspiracy theories that have been debunked” and “now, with his administration in free-fall, Donald Trump is flailing and melting down on national television.”

-Trump froze $400 million in U.S. aid to Ukraine shortly before he asked Ukrainian President Volodymyr Zelenskiy for the favor, prompting accusations from Democrats that he had misused U.S. foreign policy and taxpayer money for personal political gain.
+At a healthcare event in The Villages, Florida, Trump said Democrats had launched the impeachment probe because they cannot beat him at the ballot box in 2020.

+“That’s why they do the impeachment crap - they know they can’t win,” Trump said.

 House Republican leader Kevin McCarthy wrote to Democratic House Speaker Nancy Pelosi on Thursday asking that all efforts surrounding the impeachment inquiry be suspended until “customary rules and procedures are established”.